BeatrisIlieva/drf-react-gems/README.md

 **The project includes 59 automated tests.**

 -   Shows 84% coverage (`coverage run manage.py test && coverage report`)
--   Runs all tests (`python manage.py test`)

-### Asynchronous Views
+### Asynchronous View

 **Shopping Bag Reminder System:**

 -   An asynchronous view `notify_users_they_have_uncompleted_orders` allows Order group admins to send reminder emails for shopping bags older than one day.
+This function is triggered by a button on the admin page within the web application (not the admin interface), requiring Order group permissions after login.
 Implemented with Celery: [server/src/common/views.py](https://github.com/beatrisilieva/drf-react-gems/blob/main/server/src/common/views.py)
--   The `ShoppingBagReminderInfoView` provides insights into abandoned carts

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>